 - Granted

-The Veteran's death was caused by his service-connected cancer, which is presumed to be due to herbicide exposure in Vietnam.
-The Board granted service connection for the cause of the Veteran’s death.
+The Veteran's death was caused by metastatic gastric carcinoma, which is presumed to have been incurred in or related to his military service.
+The Board granted service connection for the cause of the Veteran's death based on the PACT Act presumption.

 - Granted